moment/momentjs.com/docs/moment/04-displaying/05-difference.md

 a.diff(b, 'years', true); // 1.5
 ```

-If the moment is later than the moment you are passing to `moment.fn.diff`, the return value will be negative.
+If the moment is earlier than the moment you are passing to `moment.fn.diff`, the return value will be negative.

 ```javascript
 var a = moment();